-In 2016 our operations produced 7.9 million tonnes of LNG an increase of 14 percent from the original design specification of 6.9 million tonnes per annum (MTA).
-Over the next 30 years, we estimate that the PNG LNG Project will produce more than 11 trillion cubic feet of LNG.
+In 2017 our operations produced 8.3 million tonnes of LNG an increase of 20 percent from the original design specification of 6.9 million tonnes per annum (MTA).
+Over the life of the project we estimate that the PNG LNG Project will produce more than 11 trillion cubic feet of LNG.

 PNG LNG benefits at a glance

-- Production workforce of 2,400, more than 80 percent are Papua New Guinean and 20 percent are women
+- Production workforce of 2,600, 82 percent are Papua New Guinean and 22 percent are women

 - Around 1 billion cubic feet of natural gas turned into LNG every day at the LNG Plant

-- Over 210 Papua New Guinean Operations and Maintenance technicians being trained, 25 percent whom are women
+- Over 200 Papua New Guinean Operations and Maintenance technicians being trained to run facilities - 25 percent whom are women

-- K12 billion spent on services provided by Papua New Guinean companies since 2010.
-Three billion of which is with landowner companies.
+- More than K13.3 billion spent on services provided by Papua New Guinean companies since 2010.
+K3.5 billion which is with landowner companies

-- More than K800 million invested in community and infrastructure programs focused on education, health, women’s empowerment, environment and agriculture
+- K850 million kina invested in community and infrastructure programs focused on education, health, women’s empowerment, environment and agriculture

 Additional construction facts